 The first appointment includes TCM treatment.
 With each further treatment, the pulses are palpated again and the tongue examined in order to perceive changes and adapt the treatment to the recovery process.
 It depends on the type of illness, how many treatments and at what intervals are advisable.
 In addition to resolving the symptoms, my goal is to increase your physical and mental well-being.
 Because – health means more than the absence of illness.

 Short-term appointments are possible for acute pain.
 Acupuncture is known for its quick and efficient effects and is also recognized by conventional medicine.

 How does Acupuncture work?

 In an acupuncture treatment I choose about 4-10 points for needling.
 Thin needles are inserted and stimulated in order to harmonize the points.
 Thus, the self-healing power of the body can be activated and health can be restored.
 The needles remain in the body for about 20 minutes.

-With acupuncture one tries to influence the flow of life energy, called „Qi“ in China, in order to influence an imbalance in the body.
+With acupuncture one tries to influence the flow of life energy, called „Qi“ in Chinese Medicine, in order to influence an imbalance in the body.
 The acupuncture points, which lie on a branched network of energies, offer different possibilities to regulate the „Qi“.
 By means of thin acupuncture needles which are inserted into these points, e.g. stagnation in the Qi flow can be moved, pathogens removed and the body defences can be strengthened.